-Turmeric also can be used in cooking to color dishes a bright yellow.
-Powder dissolves and activates his beautiful yellow color in the lukewarm (or hot) liquid only.
+Turmeric also can be used in cooking to colour dishes a bright yellow.
+The powder dissolves and activates his beautiful yellow colour in the lukewarm (or hot) liquid only.
 So make sure that you use lukewarm coconut milk for your chia lemon curd.
-Turmeric can vary in color and taste.
+Turmeric can vary in colour and taste.

 Cream of tartar.
 Tartaric acid, the powdered form of the white crystalline acid that forms on the insides of wine barrels—a natural byproduct of wine fermentation.
 It stabilizes the aquafaba foam and adds volume.
-The cream of tartar should be added to the aquafaba just as they begin to become frothy during the beating process.
+The cream of tartar should be added to the aquafaba just as it begins to become frothy during the beating process.

 Xanthan gum is a bacteria-derived product, commonly used as a thickening and stabilizing agent in both food and medicine.
 Because of its binding properties, xanthan gum can serve as a replacement for gluten in foods designed for people who suffer from celiac disease.

 Xanthan gum helps to stabilize and thicken meringue fluff without tons of sugar.
 Aquafaba meringue with xanthan gum adding is stable enough to hold up to the heat of a torch.